OctopusDeploy/Calamari/README.md

 After you finish merging to master to tag the Calamari NuGet package:

+Firstly, find out what the latest tag is.
+There are two ways to do this:

 * On your terminal, checkout `master` and `git pull` for good measure
 * Run `git tag` and scroll to the bottom of the list to get the last known tag

+Alternatively,

+* Check the last build on master as it will be pre-release version of the next `<Major>.<Minor>.<Patch>` version

+Finally, tag and push the new release

 * Patch, Minor or Major Version the tag according to `<Major>.<Minor>.<Patch>`
 * `git push --tag`

-This will trigger our build server to build and publish a new version to feedz.io.
+This will trigger our build server to build and publish a new version to feedz.io which can be seen here https://feedz.io/org/octopus-deploy/repository/dependencies/packages/Calamari.